dragonresearch/rpki.net/README.md

 update the documentation for the current "master" branch as time and other work permits.

+## Signatures

+All commits to this repository on or after 2016-08-07 should be GPG-signed.

 ## Binary packages

 Binary packages for